gjtorikian/repository-sync/README.md

 Pass in two parameters:

 * `dest_repo`, the name of the private repository to update
-* `hostname`, the hostname of your GitHub Enterprise installation
+* `destination_hostname`, the hostname of your GitHub Enterprise installation

 It might look like `http://repository-sync.someserver.com/sync?dest_repo=ourorg/private&hostname=our.ghe.io`.
 Don't forget to fill out the **Secret** field with your secret token!